 Frank performs Forrest Gump at the 2013 Grammys (Giphy)

-If there's one thing Australian YouTuber-turned-popstar Troye Sivan is good at, it's writing deep, catchy and uncompromising songs about boys that everybody loves, whatever their sexuality.
+If there's one thing Australian YouTuber-turned-popstar Troye Sivan is good at, it's writing deep, catchy and uncompromising songs about sex, boys, and romance that everybody loves, whatever their orientation.
+His most recent single Bloom is a celebration of sexuality, and it doesn't take too long to decipher the lyrics to work out exactly what he's on about. 🍑

 Halsey & Lauren Jauregui – Strangers

 On the surface of it, this is just another (very good) song about a couple who don't want hooking up to turn into anything more serious.
 The difference?
 It's about two women and, the bonus part, sung by two LGBT artists.
-Fifth Harmony's Lauren Jauregui came out as bisexual last year, in an open letter to Donald Trump supporters, and has been overwhelmingly supported by fans.
+Fifth Harmony's Lauren Jauregui came out as bisexual in 2016, in an open letter to Donald Trump supporters, and has been overwhelmingly supported by fans.

 MUNA – I Know A Place